 Use the same credentials to authenticate and gain authorization to secured resources

 Can be issued user and machine certificate identities from an Active Directory Certificate Services server

 Can automatically traverse a Distributed File System (DFS) namespace and mount the appropriate underlying Server Message Block (SMB) server.

 For more information on connecting to a DFS without binding, see Distributed File System namespace support below.

 You can also use the Directory payload in your mobile device management (MDM) solution to configure these settings, then push that payload to all of the Mac computers in your organization.
 For more information, see Directory MDM payload settings.

 Mac clients assume full read access to attributes that are added to the directory.
 Therefore, it might be necessary to change the access control list (ACL) of those attributes to permit computer groups to read these added attributes.

 At bind time (and at periodic intervals thereafter), macOS queries the Active Directory domain for the password policies.
 These policies are enforced for all network and mobile accounts on a Mac.

 During a login attempt while the network accounts are available, macOS queries Active Directory to determine the length of time before a password change is required.
 By default, if a password change is required within 14 days, the login window asks the user to change it.
 If the user changes the password, the change occurs in Active Directory as well as in the mobile account (if one is configured), and the login keychain password is updated.
-If the user dismisses the password request, the login window asks the user until the day before it expires.
+If the user dismisses the password request, the login window asks the user until the day before expiration.
 The user must change the password within 24 hours for login to proceed.
-A macOS administrator can change the default expiry notification for the login window from the command line by typing
+A macOS administrator can change the default expiration notification for the login window from the command line by typing

 defaults write /Library/Preferences/com.apple.loginwindow PasswordExpirationDays -int <number of days>.